Skip to content

 Information for international applicants

-This page provides information on fees, enrolment, visas, arrival in the UK, accommodation, employability, and Covid-19 related guidance for September 2023.
+This page provides information and guidance on fees, enrolment, visas, arrival in the UK, accommodation and employability for January 2024.
 We will update this page regularly.

 On this page: Fees and enrolmentArrival in the UK and accommodationCareers and employability

-Key dates for undergraduate and postgraduate overseas students starting their course in January 2024
+Key dates for postgraduate overseas students starting their course in January 2024

-• Confirmation of Acceptance for Studies (CAS) deadline – 17 November 2023
+• Confirmation of Acceptance for Studies (CAS) will be issued by 15 December 2023

 Applications for September 2024 postgraduate courses will be open to all international applicants from 29 January 2024.